 IOM3 has a membership of over 15,000, and represents a combination of engineering, scientific, technical and human resources which link industry, government, education, research and the academic world.
 Individual members of the Institute come from a variety of backgrounds, from students and apprentices to company Chief Executives.
 Members qualify for different grades of membership, ranging from Affiliate to Fellow (FIMMM), depending on their academic qualifications, professional experience and achievements.
-The professional development programme run by the Institute helps contribute to members' career enhancement towards senior grades of membership and Chartered Engineer (CEng) status.
+The professional development programme run by the Institute helps contribute to members' career enhancement towards senior grades of membership and professional registration such as Chartered Engineer (CEng).
 Uniquely, the Institute also embraces membership of companies and of schools within its Industry Affiliate and Schools Affiliate schemes.

 Members benefit from reduced rates for the Institute's many peer-reviewed journals, conferences, seminars and workshops, and from access to the Institute's Information Services.
 These include extensive library resources as well as a team of materials experts who provide consultancy services to Institute members, and to companies who have joined the Institute's Industry Affiliate Scheme.
 See membership benefits

 Events and publications